TITLE 62: MINING

 iv) Set a hearing date; and

-v) Discuss and resolve such other matters as may tend to expedite the disposition of the hearing request and to assure a just conclusion thereof.
+v) Discuss and resolve such other matters as may tend to expedite the disposition of the hearing request and to assure a just conclusion.

-B) Pre-hearing conferences may be held by telephone conferences if such procedure is acceptable to all parties.
+B) Pre-hearing conferences may be held by telephone conference if that procedure is acceptable to all parties.

-2) All hearings under this Subpart shall be conducted in the Department's offices located in Springfield, Illinois.
+2) All hearings under this Subpart shall be conducted in the Department's offices located in Springfield, Illinois by a Hearing Officer designated by the Director and conducted in accordance with Article 10 of the Illinois Administrative Procedure Act.

-i) At the hearing, the Department shall present evidence in support of its determination under subsection (f) above.
-The permittee may present evidence contesting the Department's determination under subsection (f) above.
-The hearing officer may administer oaths and affirmations, subpoena witnesses and written or printed materials, compel attendance of witnesses or production of those materials, compel discovery, and take evidence.
+i) At the hearing, the Department shall present evidence in support of its determination under subsection (f).
+The permittee may present evidence contesting the Department's determination under subsection (f).
+The Hearing Officer may administer oaths and affirmations, subpoena witnesses and written or printed materials, compel attendance of witnesses or production of those materials, compel discovery, and take evidence.

 j) Within 30 days after the close of the record or the receipt of the transcript of the hearing, the Department shall render a decision.